abeisgoat/macro-sd/README.md

 the Micro SD breakout board, edge connector, your 10 wires and an optimistic attitude.

 If you examine a cartridge PCB, you may notice it only has gold contact on the top, so we need to wire our edge connector to make contact with ten of those contacts.
-Although the PCB has 12 pins total, we only use the ten on the left and the two on the right.
+Although the PCB has 12 pins total, we only use the eight on the left and the two on the right.

 If you insert the cart into the edge connector and look from the top down (with the cart word "UP" readable to you) the